Silicon Manufacturing

 The primary purpose of chamfering is to enhance the mechanical stability of silicon wafers by reducing stress concentrations at the edges, which are particularly vulnerable during loading and unloading operations.
 The chamfered edges are less likely to catch on or scrape against equipment and other wafers, thereby reducing the incidence of mechanical failures and yield losses.

-• Enhanced Durability: By smoothing the wafer edges, chamfering reduces the likelihood of edge defects that can propagate into larger cracks during high-temperature processes such as oxidation and deposition.
+• check icon Enhanced Durability: By smoothing the wafer edges, chamfering reduces the likelihood of edge defects that can propagate into larger cracks during high-temperature processes such as oxidation and deposition.

 Chamfering can be achieved through various methods, each suited to different production scales and wafer specifications: